system-zero/system-zero/README.md

   # static targets
   make static && make e-static && make i-static && make v-static

+  # Note, that the installation of the zsu utility requires the
+  # sudo utility, as it has to be installed as setuid root.
 ```
 The development environment is gcc, but it should be compiled with  clang and
 tinycc compilers, without a warning, else it is considered an error.
 Note that